Do you have a question about JRI services?

 If you are interested in joining JRI’s Family Advisory Council, please contact Rachel Arruda at firstname.lastname@example.org.

 Are you currently on a waiting list for services and not sure where to look next?
 JRI's Family Advisory Council developed this Families Sharing Resources list to help while you are waiting for services.
+These are not programs or services of JRI.

 Resources for Talking to Children About School Violence